sourcecred/sourcecred/README.md

 SourceCred is a system for creating digital tokens, called 'Cred' (¤), for open-source projects.
 Cred represents credit for doing the work of developing and maintaining the project.
 For example, people who contribute to SourceCred's development will receive SourceCred¤.

-We want to build tools for fairly distributing Cred to contributors, and incentives that act as rewards for having Cred.
-We want to reward open-source developers for their work.
-The world benefits tremendously from open-source, and if its developers were fairly rewarded, it would benefit so much more.
+The world benefits tremendously from open-source software, but most open-source developers don't get any recognition or reward.
+We want to build tools for fairly distributing Cred to those contributors, and incentives that act as rewards for having Cred.
+We hope these tools will reward open-source developers, and result in the creation of more open software.

 SourceCred is in very early stages: as of 2/3/2018, we have just started work.
 Dandelion is currently working on an initial documentation push: